Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 What Are Custom Tag Templates?

 In 2019, Google Tag Manager introduced a new feature called Custom Templates.
-Custom Templates function for users basically the same as built-in Tags from Google Tag Manager.
+Custom Templates function for users the same as built-in Tags from Google Tag Manager.

 But the difference is that anyone can create a Tag Template and share it with others via the Community Template Gallery.
-This means that you have access to a huge pool of experts who are solving current problems in real time.
+This means that you have access to a huge pool of experts who are solving current problems in real-time.

 Why Use Them?